Generally, the colder the state, the more likely the state requires landlords to provide adequate heating.

 Requirement to Provide Heating

 Whether a landlord needs to provide depends heavily on the state and local laws.
 The below options are only available in areas where heating is required.
 Look to your state “implied warranty of habitability” definition and local housing codes to see if either includes heating as a requirement.
-Often, these regulations don’t explicitly require a heating unit, but instead require that an apartment be maintained at a reasonable temperature.
+Often, these regulations don’t explicitly require a heating unit, but instead require that an apartment is maintained at a reasonable temperature.
 Local regulations sometimes provide exact minimum temperatures.

 Tenants and landlords typically agree to a reduction in rent where the landlord did not or is unable to fix a problem in a reasonable time.
 Landlords often don’t know the extent of an apartment problem because they don’t live there.
-Tenants should notify the landlord of updates to each problem and keep clear documentation.
+Tenants should notify the landlord of updates to each issue and keep clear documentation.

 Housing Code Violations

 Local laws often include detailed rules about how a landlord must maintain an apartment.
-Where a landlord is significant violation of housing codes, or where the apartment has become unsafe, tenants can report the issue to housing authorities.
+Where a landlord is in significant violation of housing codes, or where the apartment has become unsafe, tenants can report the issue to housing authorities.
 This may result in an inspector visiting the apartment and then generating a report.
 Depending on the jurisdiction, the report may go to the landlord, the city, or to housing court.
 Failure to fix the problem may result in fines, court orders to fix the problem, reductions in rent, or other remedies.
 Often, the threat of reporting violations will push landlords to fix issues quickly.
 Tenants that suffer harsh conditions, can’t afford a lawyer, and don’t wish to move to a different apartment may consider this option of reporting the landlord.
 Sometimes, tenants will be required to report a housing code violation before taking a landlord to landlord-tenant court.

 Deduct and Repair